Responding to Symptoms

 Introduction

-However, there are some factors that make this particularly challenging for us.
+However, there are some factors that make this clinical decision particularly challenging for us.

 - Poor knowledge and skill in differential diagnosis